stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 You can add an idea or challenge to almost anything inside #stratapp - including the strategy tree hierarchy, KPIs, risks, tasks and workboards.

-Ideation also provides employees and managers a positive outlet to capture ideas and new thinking, whilst staying focused on their current priorities.
+Ideation provides employees and managers a positive outlet to capture ideas and new thinking, whilst staying focused on their current priorities.

 ## strategy execution